 You see that “Read It” button there.
 Click it 🙂 (magic happens)

-The best part is that it includes the paragraph in a beautiful way and it also inserts a link back to the original article from wikipedia, so you don’t have to.
+The best part is that it includes the paragraph in a beautiful way and it also inserts a link back to the original article from Wikipedia, so you don’t have to.

 Pretty neat, right?

-Click on the next button (News) from the Inspiration Box, and you’ll start seeing a feed of news.
+Now you can do the same thing, straight from your WordPress.
+Click on the button that reads Blogs from the Blogging Assistant, and you’ll start seeing a feed of articles written about your topic.

-Now, you can take a look at the last lesson about alltop and follow the steps I gave you there, for fastly crafting new articles for your audience, based on latest news about your topics.
+See what are the most interesting news you can find about your topic and then click “Read it!”.
+Just like you did in the Wiki example above.
+Now, you can take a look at the previous lesson and follow the steps I gave you there for quickly crafting new articles for your audience, based on the latest news about your topics.

-7) My Articles
+5) My Articles

 The End of the “Idea Generation that Supports Your Content Strategy” course

-I really hope that it helps you generate a lot of new ideas for your content.
+I really hope that you’ll put all this insight to good use and that it will help you generate a lot of new ideas for your content.